American Academy in Rome: 19th century

 In 1893, a group of American architects, painters and sculptors met regularly while planning the fine arts section of the 1893 World's Columbian Exposition in Chicago.
 The group discussed the idea of forming an American school for artists in Europe as a place for American artists to study and further their skills.
 Led by Charles F. McKim of architectural practice McKim, Mead & White, they decided that Rome, which they considered a veritable museum of masterpieces of painting, sculpture and architecture throughout the ages, would be the best location for the school.
 The program began with institutions such as Columbia University and University of Pennsylvania, who would provide scholarships to artists to fund their travel to Rome.
 In October 1894 the American School of Architecture opened temporarily at the Palazzo Torlonia; directed by Austin W. Lord, it had three fellows, one visiting student, and a library with one volume.
 In July 1895, the program moved into the larger Villa Aurora.
 Renting space out to the American School of Classical Studies and the British & American Archeological Society Library, and financial contributions from McKim, allowed for the school to remain open.

 In 1895, the American School of Architecture in Rome was incorporated in New York state and 10 shares of capital stock were issued.
 Despite fund-raising efforts and the American School of Classical Studies pulling out of Villa Aurora, the organization struggled financially.
 McKim made up for the financial loss with his personal funds.
-These struggles would cause the American School of Architecture to restructure and base their program on the French Academy.
+These struggles caused the American School of Architecture to restructure and base their program on the French Academy.
 In June 1897, the institution dissolved itself and formed the American Academy in Rome.
 Among its incorporators was Charles Moore.

 The Academy introduced bills to the U.S. Congress to make it a "national institution," which was successful.